An electric toothbrush needs a power source to be able to work. That power source is a battery or batteries in some cases.

 I have split this article into two parts.
 The first part is for those what have brushes with built in batteries, whilst the second part is for those who have brushes with removable batteries.

-How do I charge a toothbrush with non removable batteries?
+How to charge a toothbrush with fixed (non removable) batteries

 This article is designed to explain the charging process for the majority of electric toothbrushes.
 There are always one of two that fall outside of what is the normal process.

 This is a guide only and it is always advised where possible to consult your instruction manual or the direction provided by the manufacturer of the brush.

 In most cases, an electric toothbrush is charged by sitting the brush handle onto a charging stand.

 The charging stand will normally come provided with the brush.
 It will be a round or square shaped plate in most cases with a prong (protuberance) that sits upright in the centre.

 On the base of the electric toothbrush will be a recess into which that prong fits when the brush is sat on the stand.

 Typically the brush will stand in an upright position when on the stand to receive charge.

 Most charging stands have a cable wired into them that leads to a plug that connects to the power outlet in the bathroom.
 It is normally a 2 pin plug.